electrode-io/electrode-native/docs/platform-parts/container/container-transformation.md

 A few things to keep in mind when creating a Container publisher :

-- The package name must be prefixed with `ern-container-transformer-`.
+- The package name must include `ern-container-transformer`.
 This is a convention for Electrode Native Container transformers, and is enforced by Electrode Native.

 - You should add a keyword `ern-container-transformer` in the keywords list of the package.json.
 This is not required, but could be leveraged later on by Electrode Native to facilitate container transformers discovery.